nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_busreq.md

 ## Business process ##

-The business process defines how the Send Consultation Report functionality will be used in a clinical context.
+The business process defines how the Consultation Summary Report functionality will be used in a clinical context.
 It contains the following key components:

 - process description
 - process map